SEER Savings Calculator

 Is a SEER 20 air conditioner worth the extra cost?

-Worth it in hot climates with high electricity rates — Florida, Arizona, California — where annual savings vs. a SEER 14 unit can hit $300–$500.
+Worth it in hot climates with high electricity rates (Florida, Arizona, California), where annual savings vs. a SEER 14 unit can hit $300–$500.
 In moderate or cool climates with under 1,000 cooling hours, SEER 20 rarely pays back within the unit's lifespan.
-Use this calculator with your own numbers; payback under 10 years is generally a yes.
+Run your own numbers in the calculator above; if the savings repay the upcharge well before the unit wears out, it's a yes.

 What's the difference between SEER and SEER2?